 - Do Brand Research Before Buying Cloth Diapers.
 While you’re beefing up your cloth diaper stash, make sure to research what brands of diapers you’re buying to make sure you’re getting diapers made from quality materials.
-You can expect cheaper brands, like those you get from Facebook Groups for less than $10, won’t last long, but also take the time to look into the more premium brands before investing.
+You can expect cheaper brands, like those you get from Facebook Groups that are manufactured in China and sold for less than $10, won’t last long, but also take the time to look into the more premium brands before investing.
 For example, BumGenius diapers make what’s considered a good diaper and can charge premium prices for them, but they’re also known to have elastics that stretch out faster than other brands.

 - Hang Dry Your Cloth Diapers.
 You can absolutely dry your diapers in a dryer, but strictly speaking, hanging your diapers to dry instead will help prolong their life, though it’s debatable by how much.
 The problem is that diaper covers, elastics, snaps, and hook and loop (Velcro) tabs are all made from plastics, which don’t do well with heat.

 Additionally, with dryer drying not only lint can get trapped in any Hook and Loop diapers you may be drying, but it can also get caught on other diapers in the load creating a bundle of diapers that can stretch themselves while also being heated.